mitsuba-renderer/drjit/docs/freeze.rst

       return base.nested(nested_base, x)

    a.s = BasePtr(b)
+   dr.make_opaque(a.s)

-   # This nested vcall is unsupported because the nested base pointer is a
+   # This nested vcall is unsupported because the nested base pointer is an
-   # member of the class `A`.
+   # opaque member of the class `A`.
    @dr.freeze
    def unsupported(base: BasePtr, x: Float):
       return base.nested_member(x)